mcpiroman/UnityNativeTool/README.md

 Tool created mainly to solve old problem with reloading [native plugins](https://docs.unity3d.com/Manual/NativePlugins.html) without the need to reopen Unity Editor.

-## Features
+## Features / overview
 - Automaticly unloads native plugins after stopping game and loads them when needed
-- You can unload/reload them manually when game is playing
+- You can unload/reload them manually, even when game is playing
 - No code change is required (use usual `[DllImport]`)
 - Works on Windows, Linux and Mac
 - Ability to log native calls to file in order to diagnose crashes caused by them